 Conflicts of Interest

 Authors and Program Committee members are required to indicate any conflict of interest and its nature.
 Advisors and advisees, as well as authors and PC members with an institutional relationship are considered to share a conflict of interest.
 Professional collaborations (irrespective of whether they resulted in a publication) that occurred in the past 3 years and close personal relationships equally constitute a conflict of interest.
 PC members, including chairs that have a conflict of interest with a paper, will be entirely excluded from the evaluation of that paper.

 The PC Chairs are not allowed to submit to the conference.

 Declaring conflicts of interest in order to prevent submissions from being reviewed by selected PC members is not allowed and can constitute grounds for rejection.
 The PC Chairs reserve the right to request additional explanation for a declared conflict.
 If authors have concerns about the fair treatment of their submissions, they should instead contact the chairs and provide convincing arguments for any special consideration that they are requesting.

 Early Rejection Notification

-The review process will consist of several reviewing rounds.
-In order to allow authors time to improve their work and submit to other venues, authors of submissions for which there is a consensus on rejection will be notified earlier (tentatively by 20 September 2016).
+The review process will consist of two reviewing rounds.
+In order to allow authors time to improve their work and submit to other venues, authors of submissions for which there is a consensus on rejection will be notified earlier (on October 2, 2018).